-- 1. Accredited Tuberculosis-Free States, Region or Zone: No tuberculin test required. - Modified Accredited Advanced or lower Tuberculosis Free Areas or States (Not TB Free) - a.
-All goats over 6 months of age shall comply with the following: - Goats must originate from herds in which all animals are tested negative within the past 12 months; progeny from such herds born since that test, may be imported without a tuberculin test, or - Any individual animal entering Maryland must have a negative tuberculin test within 60 days before import. - b.
-Status of herd and area must be shown on certificate.
+- 1. Accredited Tuberculosis-Free States, Region or Zone: A tuberculin test is not required. - 2.
+Modified Accredited Advanced or lower Tuberculosis Free Areas or States (Not TB Free) - All goats over 6 months of age shall comply with the following: - Goats must originate from herds in which all animals are tested negative within the past 12 months; progeny from such herds born since that test, may be imported without a tuberculin test, or - Any individual animal entering Maryland must have a negative tuberculin test within 60 days before import. - b.
+Status of herd and area must be shown on their certificate.